bjweare/Nadeshiko/README.md

 	            noaudio – make a mute video.
 	                 si – when converting kMG suffixes of the maximum file size, use powers 1000 instead of 1024.
-	          <format>p – Force resolution to the specified format.
+	          <format>p – force encoding to the specified resolution,
-	                      Format is one of: 1080, 720, 576, 480, 360.
+	                      <format> is one of: 1080, 720, 576, 480, 360.
-	              small – override the default maximum file size (20 MiB). tiny   Values must be set in RC file beforehand.
+	              small – override the default maximum file size (20M). tiny   Values must be set in nadeshiko.rc.sh beforehand.
 	                      Default presets are: small=10M, tiny=2M.
-	    vb<number>[kMG] – Force video bitrate to specified number.
+	    vb<number>[kMG] – force video bitrate to specified <number>.
 	                      A suffix may be applied: vb300000, vb1200k, vb2M.
-	      ab<number>[k] – Force audio bitrate the same way.
+	      ab<number>[k] – force audio bitrate the same way.
 	                      Example: ab128000, ab192k, ab88k.
+	           <folder> – place encoded file in the <folder>.

 	The order of options is unimportant.
 Throw them in, Nadeshiko will do her best.